 Health Benefits of Brazil Nuts

 Brazil nuts are high in calories, and contain good quantities of vitamins, anti-oxidants and minerals.
-The Brazil nut's kernels, in fact, have been staple energy sources of native Amazonians even today.
+The Brazil nut's kernels, in fact, are staple energy sources of native Amazonians even today.

 100g of Brazil nuts provide about 656 calories.
 Their high caloric content chiefly comes from their fats.
 However, much of this fat content is mono-unsaturated fatty acids (MUFA) like palmitoleic acid (16:1) and oleic acid (18:1) that help lower LDL or "bad cholesterol" and increase HDL or "good cholesterol" levels in the blood.
 Research studies suggest that a Mediterranean diet that is rich in monounsaturated fatty acids offers protection from coronary artery disease and strokes by favoring a healthy blood lipid profile.